Have you been charged with Rape?

 What to do next?

-If you have been charged with Rape make an appointment to see one of our experienced lawyers today.
+If you have been charged with Rape make an appointment to see one of our experienced criminal lawyers today.

-(2) A person commits rape if—
+(1) A person (A) commits an offence if—